 My living children are ages five and one, and it's hard to imagine sometimes what life would have been like if any of my other children had lived.

 Naomi would have been four this August.
-She would have been in Classical Conversations with her sister, delighting us with her impish smile and drawings and sweet voice lifted in song.
+She would have been homeschooling along with her sister, delighting us with her impish smile and drawings and sweet voice lifted in song.

 Kyria would have been three this past June.
 Perhaps we would have enrolled her in the preschool at our church.
 She would have been coloring and learning her letters this year, and trying to keep up with her big sisters.